UW-MLGEO/MLGEO2022_sangsong/ml-sogos/README.md

-Two phases of processing were developed externally in MATLAB:
+Two phases of processing were developed externally in MATLAB.
 1. Oxygen optode time response correction (Adapted from Yui Takeshita, MBARI)
 2. ESPER (Courtesy of Brendan Carter [Link to Github])

  ---
  ## SOGOS_Apr19 L2 and L3 reprocessing notes from APL

 - owner: Geoff Schilling gbs2@uw.edu - 2021/09/24
-- emailed to me (sangsong@uw.edu 2022/10/21)
+- documentation emailed to me (sangsong@uw.edu 2022/10/21)

 ## SG659
 For SG659, glider .eng files for dives 27 through the end were reconstructed from scicon files for